Non-Comedogenic Oils and Why They're Essential for Acne-Prone Skin

 But there’s a huge problem with silicones that these brands aren’t telling you about.
 For starters, silicone is classified as a type of inorganic synthetic polymer, which means that it’s not exactly natural or good for your skin.
 Secondly, many types of silicones are actually highly comedogenic.
 (2)

-These non-comedogenic oils can help restore moisture to your skin, repairing your acid mantle and helping to improve its elasticity.
+These non-comedogenic oils can help restore the skin barrier and moisturize the skin, repairing your acid mantle and helping to improve its elasticity.
 But that’s not all they do, though.
 Many of them can also offer other health benefits, like doling out anti-inflammatory properties and antioxidants.

 By introducing these oils into your skincare and beauty routine, you can start to notice smoother, healthier skin, with fewer fine lines and wrinkles.
 Even better, you may even start to notice a reduction in your breakouts, revealing the smooth, radiant skin you always wanted.